Janakiraman639/customers_behavior_analysis/README.md

 📬 Contact

-For queries or collaboration, reach out via LinkedIn or GitHub Issues. janakiramana639@gmail.com
+For queries or collaboration, reach out via LinkedIn or Gmail.
+✉ Gmail : janakiramana639@gmail.com